orgua/OneWireHub/README.md

 - rework the onewire-timings
 - refactoring the interface
 - work on the TODOs in the code
+- test each example with real onewire-masters, for now it's tested with the onewire-lib and a loxone-system (ds18b20 passed)
 - bug: infinite loop in waitForRequest() if no sensor is read out (scratchpad or sim)
 - add MAX31850 0x3B thermocouple-to-digital converter 14bit
 - ~~DS1963S 0x18 iButton, datasheet under NDA~~